The Attractor-Cycle Notation for Finite Transformations: Conclusion

 \section{Conclusion}

 By the spreading use of computer algebra systems for investigating transformations and discrete dynamical systems, efficient notation has become a necessity.
+The orbit-cycle has been described in numerous group theory textbooks.
+Transformations can have the same status as well.

-In the compact notation we tried to blend the best features of previous notations and also considered the computational experience to derive what we have found to be a useful and readable notation, giving insight into the structure of transformations.
+In the attractor-cycle notation we tried to blend the best features of previous notations and also considered the computational experience to derive what we have found to be a useful and readable notation, giving insight into the structure of transformations.